-5. Give each child a small piece of brown paper (half of a 9″x12″ sheet gives them plenty with room for error) and have them trace two circles for eyes.
+5. Give each child a small piece of brown paper (half of a 9″x12″ sheet gives them plenty of paper with room for error) and have them trace two circles for the eyes.
 Have them cut the eyes out and use a black crayon or marker to color a black circle in the middle.

 6. Show the students how they can easily cut a triangle by snipping in twice from the edge of their paper.
 Have them snip three triangles —one for the beak and two for the feet.

 7. Once the paint is dry, have the students glue their eyes, beak, and feet onto their owls.